hyperledger/identus/CONTRIBUTING.md

 With the support of QA, one maintainer (*TBC until now, it was the QA enginner but it would be good that it is rolling assignment among maintainers team TBC*) will execute the Quick Start Guide manually following the steps with the versions of the components indicated by the release candidate.
 The outcome is the Quick Start Guide execution is succesfull and the document is updated with the new versioning.
 *TBC: potentially a compatibility table is updated.*

-## Step3 - Create the eco-system release note and get it approved
+## Step3 - Create the ecosystem release note and get it approved
 For a release `vx.y`:
 - In the Identus repo [hyperledger/identus](https://github.com/hyperledger/identus/), check the latest released version; it should be `Identus va.b` format.
 E.g `Identus v2.12`.
 - Click on `Release` and `Draft a new release` button